aa18514/Python/netflix_regression/readme.md

 The predictor function, y_hat represents the expected rating <br>
 The target function, y represents the actual rating <br>
 ## Stratagies

 ### Prepocessing the input features
-training data(x[1:,]) is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br>
+training data feature vector x[1:,] is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br>
+In order to ensure numerical stability when the variance is equal to zero, a value of epsilon equal to 10**-8 has been added to the variance.

 ### Controlling Overfitting
 L2 regularization is used to reduce overfitting (https://en.wikipedia.org/wiki/Overfitting) and improve test accuracy <br> We learn the regularized weights for each user seperately which leads to higher bias and lower bias as compared to taking a single <br>